Published: March 4, 2022

 Oh, no!
 Here comes the news radio and yacht rock.

 In this next phase, a brand is reaping the rewards of their risk-taking and now has some substantial investments.
-All this overhead means no more crazy risk-taking; it’s time to start “adulting.”
+All this overhead means no more crazy risk-taking; generally, it’s time to start “adulting.”

 At this phase in the brand life cycle, we’ve seen lots of crazy.
 We’ve watched brands who have long-established who they are in the market suddenly wig out and hire a big city branding agency to create an expensive “brand study” to tell them who to be in a printed and bound document.
 For some reason, there is a permanence with print that provides executives a sense of stability.
 This “brand study” usually accompanies a logo refresh because what better way to tell the world you’re not falling behind (while falling behind) than with a snazzy new logo.